Skip to main content

 If you’re considering accountancy as a career, you’ll need to think about where you want to specialise.
-Audit is one of your options.
-Read on to find out if it’s the right role for you and what you could say when your interviewer asks you “Why did you choose audit?”.
+A career in audit is one of your options.
+But why audit?

 What is audit?

-Auditors don’t check every single figure.
-They carry out a series of tests to get a good overall idea of whether the numbers are accurate.
-It’s meticulous work and can be very varied depending on the type of company being audited.
+External auditors don’t check every single figure.
+Instead, they carry out a series of tests to get an idea of whether the numbers are accurate.
+It’s meticulous work.
+It can also vary, depending on the type of company being audited.

 What are the benefits of an accountancy career?